/ˈnʌməsteɪ/ a respectful greeting said with hands joined together!

 Finally, I have strong opinions that I strive to hold as long as I am shown better ways, so I'm always easiest to persuade with logic and always ready to learn, I always look for traits in people who come with problem & solutions with it, always give me options to choose from and always tell their opinions on something before seeking mine.

 I prefer being reasonable and transparent.
-I encourage transparency in tech org - especially around downtimes or decisions which affect people, when you ask me a question, I will always ask you the context for the question, that helps give you more elaborate and explainable answers.
+I encourage transparency in general - especially around communication When you ask me a question, I will always ask you the context for the question, that helps give you more elaborate and explainable answers.
 I also prefer egalitarian meritocracy.
 As a consequence I work more effectively with people with whom I can straight-talk.

 Evaluating performance is often the largest part of a leaders' responsibilities.